alist-org/docs/docs/guide/drivers/aliyundrive_open.md

 ## **Drive type**

+You can choose the type of cloud disk, and you can choose a different type according to your needs.
+You can set it when adding a driver using AList of v3.25.1 and above.
+The default is the `default` type

-Have Intelligeent level users default to `Resource`, No Have Intelligent User's default display is` Backup`
+- **default**: Have Intelligeent level users default to `Resource`, No Have Intelligent User's default display is` Backup`

 - **Resource**: corresponding to `Resource` of the cloud disk
 - **Backup**: corresponding to the `Backup` of the cloud disk